Indigenous

 Duty to consult and duty to accommodate

-Our lawyers advise clients about the duty to consult and the duty to accommodate Indigenous peoples arising from decisions that affect Indigenous peoples and their rights.
-Our team’s recognised depth in environmental law and Indigenous Legal Issues uniquely positions our lawyers to advise about the duty to consult on environmental permit studies and applications.
+Our lawyers advise clients about the duty to consult and duty to accommodate Indigenous peoples arising from decisions that affect Indigenous peoples and their rights.
+Our team’s recognised depth in environmental law and Indigenous Legal Issues uniquely positions our lawyers to advise about duty to consult on environmental permit studies and applications.

 Impact benefit agreements